Clarissa H. Armstrong

 On Friday, Nov.
 18, L. Griswold will hold a public sale at his farm west of town.
 The sale will begin at 1 o'clock and stock, hogs, farm machinery and other property will be sold.
 J. P. Sprecher will be the auctioneer.
 Mr. Griswold has resided here since before the war and has decided that he must give up some of his farm duties.

-Samuel Luther "Charley" Griswold died November 27, 1912, in Baraboo, Sauk Co., WI, at age 84.
+Samuel Luther "Charley" Griswold died November 27, 1912, at his home, one mile west of Baraboo, Sauk Co., WI, at age 85.
 Buried in Walnut Hill Cemetery, Baraboo, Sauk Co., WI.

 The Baraboo Republic, Baraboo, Sauk Co., WI, Thursday, November 28, 1912